 4. Provide Advice Regarding the Decision to Become a Whistleblower.

 The decision to become a whistleblower and report your concerns can be a difficult one, emotionally and financially.
-Eric L. Young and McEldrew Young Purtell have worked with numerous whistleblowers to determine the appropriate course of conduct to proceed given their specific situation.
+Eric L. Young and McEldrew Young Purtell Merritt have worked with numerous whistleblowers to determine the appropriate course of conduct to proceed given their specific situation.